-(57) Abstract: A method is disclosed for treating a hydrocarbon containing formation in situ and producing a hydrocarbon fluid from the formation, which method comprises pyrolysing hydrocarbons present in the formation at a pressure of at least 1.5 bar during the production of the hydrocarbon fluid from the formation.
-Optionally the method is followed by the step of producing synthesis gas which step comprises reacting the hydrocarbon containing formation which is partly depleted by the method according to the invention with a synthesis gas generating fluid.
-Optionally the synthesis gas so produced is converted into hydrocarbons and/or energy is generated by expanding and/or combusting the synthesis gas so produced or using it in a fuel cell.
+(57) Abstract: A method is disclosed for treating a hydrocarbon containing formation in situ and producing a hydrocarbon fluid from the formation, wherein hydrocarbons present in the formation are pyrolysed at an elevated pressure with the application of a pressure/temperature control such that the pressure is at least the pressure which can be calculated for a selected temperature, or the temperature is at most the temperature which can be calculated for a selected pressure from the equation (I) wherein P is pressure (bar absolute), T is temperature (°C), and A and B are predetermined parameters which relate to a property which is relevant to the quantity, the composition or the quality of the hydrocarbon fluids produced.
+Optionally the method is followed by the step of producing synthesis gas in-situ which step comprises reacting the hydrocarbon containing formation that has been treated with the method according to the invention with a synthesis gas generating fluid.
+Optionally converted hydrocarbons are produced by converting the synthesis gas so produced into hydrocarbons and/or energy is generated by expanding and/or combusting the synthesis gas so produced or using the synthesis gas so produced in a fuel cell.